Maja Stark: Professional career

 Stark turned professional in August 2021, with the intention to play on the Swedish Golf Tour and by invitations on the Ladies European Tour (LET), aiming to qualify for the LPGA Tour through qualifying school.
 She won her first professional title, the PGA Championship by Trelleborgs Kommun on the LET Access Series, in her second career start the same month.

 In early September, Stark claimed her first LET title at the Creekhouse Ladies Open, finishing four shots ahead of compatriot Linn Grant, in the process earning membership of the LET.
 Less than a month later, she won her second LET title at the Estrella Damm Ladies Open.

 Stark started her 2022 LET season strong.
 She was runner-up and low woman at the Trust Golf Asian Mixed Stableford Challenge in Thailand, fending off all but Sihwan Kim of the Asian Tour.
 On the two stops of the LET's Australian swing, she was runner-up at the Australian Ladies Classic, one stroke behind Meghan MacLaren, and won the Women's NSW Open by five strokes ahead of compatriot Johanna Gustavsson.

 In July she won the Amundi German Masters by one stroke over Leonie Harm and Jessica Karlsson, re-taking the top spot in the Order of Merit ahead of Linn Grant and Johanna Gustavsson.

 In August, she won the ISPS Handa World Invitational in Northern Ireland with a commanding five stroke margin.
 The event, co-sanctioned between the LPGA and LET, was played concurrently with a tournament on the European Tour on the same course.
 The victory earned her membership of the LPGA Tour.
 Stark made her LPGA debut as a member at the Portland Classic where she finished top-10, three strokes behind winner Andrea Lee.

 Stark started 2023 with a runner-up finish at the LPGA Tour's Hilton Grand Vacations Tournament of Champions in January, and won her sixth LET title four shots ahead of Linn Grant at the Lalla Meryem Cup in February.
+In September, she represented Europe in the Solheim Cup for the first time in her career.
+She went 2–1–1 in the event, including a Sunday singles win against the reigning U.S. Open champion, Allisen Corpuz to help Team Europe stage a comeback from behind to retain the cup.

+In April 2024, Stark finished solo second to world number one Nelly Korda at the 2024 Chevron Championship, at that time, her career-best finish in a major championship.

+Stark won her first major title at the 2025 U.S. Women's Open at Erin Hills in Erin, Wisconsin.
+She secured a two-stroke margin of victory and became the first Swedish winner of the event since Annika Sörenstam in 2006.